ibi-group/transit-performance/README.md

 For details about GTFS-realtime, please refer to the [GTFS-realtime specification](https://github.com/google/transit/tree/master/gtfs-realtime).

 ### Configuration Files
 Configuration files for day types, time periods, thresholds, and passenger arrival rates are used to calculate performance metrics.
 The system requires configuration files for day types, time periods, thresholds, and passenger arrival rates that are formatted as .csv files.
-Detailed requirements for specific configuration files can be found in the [documentation] (https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).
+Detailed requirements for specific configuration files can be found in the [documentation](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).

+## System Functionality

 ## System Set-up